 Define inspection working files and indicate what should be captured in ADAMS, ultimately destroyed, or referenced in the inspection report.

 Describe the documentation process for inspection scope, observations, input for ITAACs, and findings to assure that inspection results will be retrievable for use in the construction closeout and ITAAC verification process.
-Explain how inspection activities, when properly documented, provide the basis for verifying that the ITAACs have been met. ( inspectors only)
+Explain how inspection activities, when properly documented, provide the basis for verifying that the ITAACs have been met.
+(Construction inspectors only)

-Explain how the C is used to plan and document inspections. ( inspectors only)
+Explain how the CIPIMS is used to plan and document inspections.
+(Construction inspectors only)

 TASKS: